← Back to all articles

 The Timeline

-If you're at 20% body fat, expect your belly to start visibly flattening around 15%.
-Full ab definition comes at 12% or below for most men.
-That's a 3-6 month project at a moderate deficit.
+If you're at 20% body fat, your belly will start visibly flattening around 15%.
+Full ab definition comes at 12% or below.
+That's 3-6 months at a moderate deficit.

 It's not fast.
-But it's permanent if you do it right.
+But if you do it right, it's permanent.

 Want personalised guidance?